How Old are Chicks at the Store?

 Can I buy Chicks online?

-Keep in mind that it’s important to choose a trusted and reliable store or website to ensure the health and well-being of the chicks.
-Some online hatcheries are Meyer Hatchery, Hoover’s Hatchery, Cackle Hatchery, etc.
+Yes, you can buy chicks online.
+Many hatcheries provide a service to purchase chicks through their online store.
+Remember that it’s essential to choose a trusted and reliable store or website to ensure the health and well-being of the chicks.
+Some online hatcheries are Meyer, Hoover’s, Cackle, etc.

 How old are baby chicks when you buy them from the store?

-Normally, stores sell chicks at the age of 1-3 days.
+Usually, stores sell chicks at the age of 1-3 days.

 How can I know how old baby chicks are?